top of page

 Michael T Braden August 28, 2024 MEDICARE PART D

-Braden Medicare Insurance' Poster "Covered Vaccines For All Medicare Part B Enrollees"
+Braden Medicare Insurance' Poster entitled "Covered Vaccines For All Medicare Part B Enrollees"

 MEDICARE PART D COVERS YOUR VACCINATIONS

-• The purpose of this article is not to be a statement for or against vaccines in any way, shape, or form.
-To deliver information, I respectfully do not care if you are pro-vaccine or Anti-Vaccines.
+The purpose of this article is not to be a statement for or against vaccines in any way, shape, or form.
+To deliver information, I respectfully do not care if you are pro-vaccine or anti-vaccine.
 Neither viewpoint is the reason why I decided to write the article.
-This article relays tips, tricks, and reminders to keep seniors, and Medicare beneficiaries aware of the proper way to receive vaccines that will not cost them any money.
+This article offers tips, tricks, and reminders to keep seniors and Medicare beneficiaries aware of the proper way to receive vaccines without incurring any costs.
 It's as simple as that.

 Everyone enrolled in any Medicare Plan must be enrolled in Medicare Part B. However, your vaccinations are paid for using your Medicare Prescription Drug Plan benefits, Medicare Part D.